How to Use Pre-Roll Ads

 Interface from ZEDO’s Vast Inspector

-Here’s Why Pre-Rolls Ads Are Your New Best Friend
+Here's Why Pre-Roll Ads Can Your Best Ally

 From the blog